decacis/godot_oculus_platform/docs/functions/leaderboards.md

 As an example use case, you can use this function to get a list of users that are competing and compare their ranks.

-**Returns:** A `GDOculusPlatformPromise` that will contain a `Dictionary` with information about the leaderboard with the given API name if fulfilled.
-The promise will error if the request couldn't be completed.
+**Returns:** A `GDOculusPlatformPromise` that will contain a [GDOPLeaderboardEntries](/godot_oculus_platform/classes/gdopleaderboardentries/) with information about a block of entries from the leaderboard (only including the `user_ids` you defined).
+The promise will error if the request couldn't be fulfilled.

-You can check the example response of the [leaderboard_get_entries](#leaderboard_get_entries) functions to see an example of what this functions returns if fulfilled.
+///// admonition | Note
+    type: warning

+Please the example of the `entries` property from the `GDOPLeaderboardEntries` class [**here**](/godot_oculus_platform/classes/gdopleaderboardentries/#entries) for an idea of the format of each entry.
+/////

 Default values: